Excessive daytime sleepiness despite sufficient night-time sleep

 The cause of IH has not been identified at present but it is thought to be a mix of circadian rhythm issues and possible neuropeptide disfunction, leading to the CNS classification.

-There is no cure for Idiopathic Hypersomnia at present, but it can be managed.
-In addition, there are no medications specifically designed, nor prescribed, for it.
+There is no cure for IH at present, but it can be managed.
+In addition, there are no medications specifically designed, nor prescribed, for it in the UK or Europe.
 The main medications are stimulant based, with newer medications becoming available.

 For the UK and Europe, all available medications are not on any approved prescribing lists and are only available “off-label”.
 This means a specialist doctor is required to sign off their use.